 At the same sales volume, the differential between traditionally published and self-published writers is more than $13,000, as the above example shows.

-- The rate at which a publisher earns a royalty on each book sold
+- The rate at which a publisher earns a royalty on each book dealt

 - An upfront payment made in advance (traditionally published only)

 - The scope of book marketing

 - The average number of books released each year

 - How many books are currently on the market

 - How many books are sold regularly

 Our real-world example shows self-published authors have an advantage over traditionally published authors regarding the averages.